giovannicandotti/auth2/README.md

 **Key features**:
-  * just drag&drop or copy&paste QR code image, nothing to type.
+  * Just drag&drop or copy&paste QR code image, nothing to type.
-  * save locally the secret, in an AES256 salted encrypted format, via a 'Master Password'.
+  * Save locally the secret, in an AES256 salted encrypted format, via a 'Master Password'.
-  * use a popup to avoid browser storage of Master Password.
+  * Use a popup to avoid browser storage of Master Password.
-  * choose between cookie and local storage.
+  * Choose between cookie and local storage.

 **ToDo list**